Rexel (RXLSF) & Its Peers Head-To-Head Survey

 |Rexel Competitors

-This table compares Rexel and its rivals revenue, earnings per share and valuation.
+This table compares Rexel and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue